ucsf-ckm/bookmarklet/index.md

 3. If you've clicked to view a full article and you are not granted access, tap the bookmarklet.
 You will be prompted to log in with your MyAccess credentials.
 4. Once authenticated as UCSF, you should get the full text.

+## Bookmarklet Code
+Tap and hold to select.
+If needed, adjust the selection, to include all before tapping **Copy**

 ## Problems?
 Possible causes: